Eating Right During Menopause

 When it comes to nutrient needs, women who have reached menopause don't need as much iron as they used to because they no longer menstruate; the RDA drops from 18 to 8 mg/day.

 Folic acid, which helps protect unborn children against neural tube defects in the womb, no longer is a concern since postmenopausal women can’t get pregnant.
-Some research suggests that too much folic acid from fortified foods and supplements may increase the risk of certain cancers (16) so discussing folic acid supplements and fortified foods with postmenopausal women is important.
+Some research suggests too much folic acid from fortified foods and supplements may increase the risk of certain cancers (16) so discussing folic acid supplements and fortified foods with postmenopausal women is important.

 Because the risk of cardiovascular disease, diabetes, and weight gain rises after menopause, helping women choose a diet rich in nutrients but lower in caloric density is key, as is choosing healthful fats, lean sources of protein, low-fat dairy or dairy alternatives, and plenty of fruits and vegetables.